adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 ## “O there be Kings whose Treasuries”

 | <span style="font-variant:small-caps;">O there</span> be kings whose treasuries
 |   Are rich with pearls and gold
 | And silks and bales of cramasy
 |   And spices manifold:
 | Gardens they have with marble stairs
 |   And streams than life more fair,
 | With roses set and lavender
 |   That do enchant the air.

 | O there be many ships that sail
 |   The sea-ways wide and blue,
 | And there be master-mariners
 |   To sail them straight and true:
 | And there be many women fair
 |   Who watch out anxiously.
 | And are enamoured of the day
 |   Their dear ones come from sea:

 | But riches I can find enow
 |   All in a barren land,
 | Where sombre lakes shine wondrously
 |   With rocks on either hand:
 | And I can find enow of love
 |   Up there, alone, alone,
 | With none beside me save the wind,
 |   Nor speech except his moan.

 | For there far up among the hills
 |   The great storms come and go
 | In a most proud processional
 |   Of cloud and rain and snow:
 | There light and darkness only are
 |   A changing benison
-| Of the old gods who wrought the world j <!-- check -->
+| Of the old gods who wrought the world
 |   And shaped the moon and sun.

 <span epub:type="pagebreak" id="page39" title="39"/>